blockchain-privacy/dakar/DgraphUpgrade.md

    │       └── MANIFEST
    ```
 1. Move the `p` directory to the new folder from Step 2.
-1. Start the Dgraph as usual
+1. Start Dgraph as usual